mwvgroup/pittgoogle-client/docs/source/overview/adv-setup.rst

 .. note::

     Nothing on this page is required for standard access.
-    In most cases, you should just :doc:`install-pittgoogle` instead.
+    In most cases, you should just :ref:`install pittgoogle <install>` instead.

 Install Libraries for Google Cloud APIs
 ----------------------------------------